Ugra-Karma - 1993 - Osmose

 After 18 years in the band, guitarist Jarno Anttila left Impaled Nazarene to concentrate on his career and wife.
 The band was recording an album called Road To The Octagon with its soundman Tero Kostermaa.
 Impaled Nazarene issued a 20th anniversary in November of 2010 album called Road To Octagon through Osmose Production.
 Osmose Productions released a new DVD by Impaled Nazarene.
 Entitled 1990-2012, the two-disc set contained footage of two separate concerts filmed nearly two years apart in 2010 and 2012.
 The Die In Holland EP appeared in 2013.
 It was limited to 500 copies.
 Impaled Nazarene would release its next album, Vigorous And Liberating Death, on April 14th, 2014 through Osmose Productions.
 The album would contain the following 13 new songs.
-The album was mastered by Mika Jussila at Finnvox studios.
+Mika Jussila mastered the album at Finnvox studios.
 Taneli Jarva designed the cover artwork.
 Morbid Fate was a 2017 7” EP whose cover heralded the band’s continuing uncompromising attitude.
 The band was booked at Eindhoven Metal Meeting in 2018.
 It was to play a special ‘Suomi Finland Perkele’ set list.
 2021 brought the first full-length in seven years.

 IMPALED NAZARENE -NIHIL - OSMOSE